Transalpine Burnet Moth

 (Zygaena transalpina)

-Does not survive underwater.
+It cannot survive underwater.

-Releases hydrogen cyanide as a chemical defense.
+It releases hydrogen cyanide as a chemical defense.

 Why This Tiny Insect Matters